ax5ui/ax5ui-kernel/src/ax5core/README.md

 * [gitHub](https://github.com/ax5ui/ax5ui-kernel)

-> "ax5core" is a collection of functions is associated with a utility designed for use inside the ax5ui.
+> "ax5core" is a collection of utility functions that have been designed for use in ax5ui.
 It was designed to the utility to act as a minimum code.
-So compared to other utilities Please note that it may have limited functionality
+So it can be considered to be simple compared to other utilities.